AVSLab/basilisk/src/fswAlgorithms/effectorInterfaces/prescribedTrans/prescribedTrans.rst

 the mount frame :math:`\boldsymbol{r}_{F/M}(t_0)`, and the reference position vector of the prescribed body with respect to the mount frame :math:`\boldsymbol{r}_{F/M} (\text{ref})`.

-This module provides two output messages in the form of :ref:`PrescribedTransMsgPayload` and :ref:`PrescribedMotionMsgPayload`.
-The first guidance message, describing the prescribed body's scalar states relative to the hub-fixed mount frame can be directly connected to a feedback control module.
-The second prescribed motion output message can be connected to the :ref:`PrescribedMotionStateEffector` dynamics module to directly profile a state effector's translational motion.
+This module provides a :ref:`PrescribedMotionMsgPayload` output message that can be connected to the :ref:`PrescribedMotionStateEffector` dynamics module to directly profile a state effector's translational motion.

 This section is to outline the steps needed to setup a prescribed translational module in python using Basilisk.